scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 	*extrapath* (string)

 **Game Path**
-	The folder in which the game’s data files are stored.
+	Chooses folder in which the game’s data files are stored.

 	*gamepath* (string)
 ,,,,,,,